Unsupervised Learning of Debiased Representations with Pseudo-Attributes: Method

 \subsection{Observation}

 If a bias attribute is highly correlated to a target attribute while being easy to learn, the model may ignore few conflicting examples and learn its decision rule based on the bias attributes with spurious correlations to maximize accuracy~\cite{LfF, sagawa2020investigation}.
-To prevent this undesirable situation, a simple group balancing upweighting or subsampling strategies~\cite{sagawa2020investigation} are known to be effective while they do not work well with realistic scenarios, where the bias information is not available during training.
+To prevent this undesirable situation, a simple group upweighting or resampling strategies~\cite{sagawa2020investigation} are known to be effective while they work poorly in realistic scenarios, where the bias information is unknown during training.

 To overcome this challenge, from our intuition, we analyze the feature semantics over the target and bias attributes.
-We first na\"ively train a base model on the CelebA dataset to classify \textit{heavy makeup}, and visualize the representation of the examples after convergence with a sufficient number of epochs ($T = 100$).
+We first na\"ively train a base model on the CelebA dataset to classify \textit{hair color}, and visualize the representation of the examples after convergence with a sufficient number of epochs ($T = 100$).
 We select \textit{gender} as a bias attribute, but do not utilize any information of the bias attribute during training.
 It turns out that, even without using the bias information during training, the examples drawn from certain groups, which are given by a combination of hair color and gender attribute values in this case, \eg, (male, non-blonde) and (female, blonde), are located closely in the feature space.
 This observation implies that it is possible to identify bias {pseudo-attributes} by taking advantage of the embedding results even without attribute supervisions.
 Our unsupervised debiasing framework is based on the capability to identify the bias pseudo-attributes via clustering.